 Increasing your horse’s workload, competition season and travelling long distances generates a greater amount of stress on the delicate structures of the leg.
 During this time, the ligaments, tendons, muscles and connective tissue are at increased risk of strain or injury.
 Implementing a leg management programme involving rest and care will allow the legs to recuperate and reduce recovery time following exercise bouts.

 As with joint injury, inflammation in the legs occurs when tissue signals cells to respond to damage.
 Even a small amount of tissue damage can trigger an inflammatory response, which is why exercise can result in inflammation characterised by swelling, pain, loss of function and redness.
 Exercise-induced tissue damage is part of the musculoskeletal healing and repair process as an individual adapts to exercise.
 While some inflammation is necessary for tissue repair, exaggerated inflammatory responses are likely associated with injury.

 There are many options you can consider for the routine care and management of your horse’s legs.
 Ice is the preferable cold therapy, but it is not always a convenient option.
 In this situation, a clay poultice may be a good alternative.
 The cooling and drawing effect of a high-quality clay poultice can aid in reducing heat and inflammation, thereby relieving soreness and stiffness following a workout.

-Kelato’s SwellDOWN contains a special mixture of montmorillonite clay and unique therapeutic ingredients that have a cooling effect on tissue damage often caused by hard knocks or jarring.
+Kelato’s SwellDOWN is a special mixture of montmorillonite clay and unique ingredients has a cooling effect on injuries often caused by hard knocks or jarring.
 The clay, used as a poultice, draws out heat and reduces swelling commonly generated at damaged sites to aid a more rapid recovery.
-It is fast, effective and has an excellent astringent action around knees, fetlocks, ligaments and tendons.
+It is fast, effective and an excellent tightener around knees, ankles and tendons.

 From the ground up